pgRouting/pgrouting/doc/coloring/pgr_sequentialVertexColoring.rst

 * Version 3.3.0

-  * Promoted to **proposed** function
+  * Promoted to **proposed** signature

 * Version 3.2.0

-  * New **experimental** function
+  * New **experimental** signature

 Description
 -------------------------------------------------------------------------------

-Sequential Vertex Coloring algorithm is a graph coloring algorithm in which color identifiers are assigned to the vertices of a graph in a sequential manner, such that no edge connects two identically colored vertices.
+Sequential vertex coloring algorithm is a graph coloring algorithm in which color identifiers are assigned to the vertices of a graph in a sequential manner, such that no edge connects two identically colored vertices.

 **The main Characteristics are:**